-If a railroad is the public use for which property was taken, a condemnor who elects to build the required fences and cattle guards shall execute to the condemnee a bond, with sureties to be approved by the court, in an amount double the assessed cost of the fences and cattle guards.
-The bond must be conditioned upon building the fences and cattle guards within 8 months from the time the railroad is built on the land taken.
+If a railroad is the public use for which property was taken, a condemnor who elects to build the required fences and cattle guards provides a bond, with sureties to be approved by the court, in an amount double the assessed cost of the fences and cattle guards.
+The bond is conditioned upon building the fences and cattle guards within 8 months from the time the railroad is built on the land taken.
 If the bond is given, the condemnor is not required to pay the cost of the fences and cattle guards through compensation.
 In an action on the bond, the condemnee may recover reasonable attorney fees.